The Folk Implosion

 The Folk Implosion is an American band founded in the early 1990s by Lou Barlow and John Davis.
-It was initially a side-project started by Barlow to explore different territory than that being canvassed with his primary band at the time, Sebadoh.
+It was initially a side-project started by Barlow to explore different territory than that which was being canvassed with his primary band at the time, Sebadoh.
 The name is a play on the Jon Spencer Blues Explosion.
-The band was on hiatus from 2004-2020.
+The band was on hiatus from 2004 to 2020.

 History

 Following the release of Sebadoh's Bubble and Scrape in 1993, Barlow received a tape from Davis, songwriter and librarian, that kicked off their collaboration as a songwriting team and studio recording project.
-The Folk Implosion released Walk Through This World with the Folk Implosion on cassette in 1993 on the Communion Label and as a 7" EP in 1994 on Drunken Fish.
+The Folk Implosion released Walk Through This World with the Folk Implosion on cassette in 1993 on the Communion Label and as a 7-inch EP in 1994 on Drunken Fish.

 The band's status was relatively obscure before Larry Clark's film Kids, and its soundtrack, most of which contained original compositions by Barlow and Davis.
 Both Sebadoh and Folk Implosion contributed to the soundtrack, with the track "Daddy Never Understood" attributed to Deluxx Folk Implosion.
 Deluxx Folk Implosion included Barlow, Davis, and members of the band Deluxx, Bob Fay and Mark Peretta.
 The introduction of Fay and Peretta to the band allowed the Folk Implosion to realize its songs live.

 "Natural One", one of the Folk Implosion songs from the Kids soundtrack, became a hit single.
 It peaked at no. 29 on the Billboard Hot 100, no. 4 on the Billboard Modern Rock Charts and no. 20 on the Mainstream Rock Charts.
 The track peaked at no. 45 in the UK Singles Chart.
 The video for "Natural One" was included in MTV's Buzz Bin.

 In 1995, the band contributed the song "Indierockinstrumental" to Red Hot + Bothered, a benefit album for people with AIDS, produced by the Red Hot Organization.

 In 1996, the band covered the song "I'm Just a Bill" from Schoolhouse Rock! for the tribute album Schoolhouse Rock!
 Rocks as "Deluxx Folk Implosion".